Let’s face it. We’ve all met a passive-aggressive coworker before.

 During this rehabilitation time, give your passive-aggressive coworker full support.
 This can come in the form of the resources they have been asking for so long or an open-door policy (or Slack channel) for consultations.

 Don’t be afraid to praise them a bit, even if you have to bring back achievements from one year ago.

 However, if you don’t see any improvements in the following two months, consider firing them—regardless if they’re your top developer or sales rep, you name it.
 Otherwise, they’ll continue to spread negativity and eventually slow the team down.

 “Cancer spreads — and with cancer and politics comes lack of speed.”

 Curbing the passive-aggressive behavior

-But before applying these steps, assess yourself.
+But before applying these steps to spot a passive-aggressive colleague, assess yourself.
 Do you get angry at colleagues only to stop talking to them?
 Or worse, avoid them when passing by?

 Chances are, the pattern is there to a certain degree.
 So start with yourself.